agadekar/diskspd/Frameworks/VMFleet/ReadMe.md

 # From Setup to Start-FleetSweep

-This is the traditional path of setting up VMFleet and running it using your desired DiskSpd parameters/flags.
+This is the traditional path of setting up VMFleet to deploy Arc enabled VMs on HCI clusters and running it using your desired DiskSpd parameters/flags.